 No Waste Challenge

 The No Waste Challenge focuses on the devastating impact of waste and consumerism on climate change.
-We invite creatives from around the world to submit inspiring, imaginative solutions to reduce waste and rethink the way we extract, produce and consume resources on our planet.
+We invite creatives and innovators from around the world to submit inspiring, imaginative solutions to reduce waste and rethink the way we extract, produce and consume resources on our planet.